 - MIS 670 - Social Media Analytics and Web Mining (Spring term)

-- MKTG 880 - Advanced Business Intelligence for Strategic Decision Making (Spring term)
+- MKTG 880 - Applied Marketing Analytics (Spring term)

 All coursework is offered at a distance via K-State Online, the course management system at Kansas State University.
 Classes are made up of readings, videos, discussion boards and other online learning activities.
 Classes vary in format.
 Students may work on group projects using appropriate digital media tools or independently, yet share comments and questions via K-State Online.